Home Crosses Pagan symbols & customs Site search

 Southern Cross

-These days the Confederate battle flag is considered a symbol of rebellion.
-Also, because of the South's history of black slavery, the flag is taken up by white supremacists, even outside the US.
+These days the Confederate battle flag, although a less common sight than a generation ago, remains a symbol of rebellion.
+Also, because of the South's history of black slavery, the flag is taken up by White supremacists, even outside the US.

-The Southern Cross (of the American Confederate Flag) is also called the Starry or Starred Cross.
-This should not be confused with the Star Cross, which is a cross combined with the Star of David.
+The cross on this flag is also called the Starry Cross or Starred Cross, which should not be confused with the Star Cross which is a cross combined with the Star of David.

 and Crosses on flags